 As an activist/public artist, I’ve spent two decades working to drive systemic change.
 But when COVID hit, I found myself sheltering-in-place with my kiddos, feeling utterly powerless.
-We decided to heal ourselves by adopting two Russian Blue kittens, brothers, and BFFs that we named Des and Das.
-Love at first sight.
+We decided to heal ourselves by adopting two Russian Blue kittens.

-One day, as we watched our kittens shred a cardboard scratcher, my daughter wondered aloud: “Mama, I so wish we could scratch 2020.”
+One day, as we watched Des and Das shred a cardboard scratcher, my daughter grumbled: “Mama, I so wish we could scratch 2020.”
 With that spark, our humble kitchen table business was born.

 Onward.
 Onward.
 Onward

 The photo above shows our founder’s public art installation, Mylar for Disco Not Deportation at Women’s March, Chicago.
 Jacqueline is a single mom, artist, author, social entrepreneur, community organizer, ‘nasty woman,’ and unapologetic activist.
-She applies creative thinking to seemingly intractable real-world challenges, building coalitions, movements, and digital platforms that drive civic engagement and create lasting change.
-And now she has created cat scratchers for social impact.
-The fight continues...
+She applies creative thinking to seemingly intractable real-world challenges, building coalitions, movements, and digital platforms that drive civic engagement and create systemic change.